How is Georgia child support calculated?

 For example, if a non-custodial parent were ordered to pay child support for one child, the support would range between 17% and 23% of the non-custodial parent’s income.
 As a matter of practice, judges typically awarded 20% of the non-custodial parent’s gross income for support.

-Georgia law changed on Jan.
-1, 2007 and many factors, other than the gross income of the non-custodial parent, became relevant.
+Georgia child support law changed on Jan.
+1, 2007, and many factors, other than the gross income of the non-custodial parent, became relevant.
 Georgia moved to what is known as the “Income Shares Model” for calculation of child support.
 The child support is calculated by using a worksheet created by the Georgia legislative branch.

 The current guidelines require that the total gross income of both parties be considered.
 In determining the total gross income, the courts must consider income from all sources before any tax deductions.